joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Now for the cool bit - using your secure copy program, copy the .csv file back from the Raspberry Pi to the computer.
 Then open a spreadsheet program such as Excel, and open the .csv file.
 Because we outputted our data separated by commas up above, we should be able to see the sensor data arranged neatly in columns in our spreadsheet.

+## Knowledge Check

 At this point, try capturing some sensor data of you doing something, e.g. waving your hand in front of the light sensor, or making a loud noise next to the sound sensor.
 Copy it back off, open it up in a spreadsheet, and make a graph of the sensor values.
 See if you can see in the graph when you did the action.
+This kind of analysis is very common in initial development of sensor processing algorithms.

 # Part 6 - Run code on GrovePi Emulator
+<a id="part6"></a>

 The GrovePi emulator allows you to run python code on your computer.
 You can get it from https://github.com/joemarshall/grovepi-emulator/releases if you want a pre-built version for Mac or Windows.
 Unzip the zip file and put it somewhere on your computer, and run `grovepiemu.exe`(Windows) or 'grovepiemu'(Mac).
 If you are running linux, clone the https://github.com/joemarshall/grovepi-emulator/ git repository and run using `python grovepiemu.py`.